 - Nursing homes

 - Psychiatric and substance abuse hospitals

-It can also be easy to assume that LPN is simply one basic position.
-However, there are literally dozens of different specialties to be found in the nursing profession.
+There are also dozens of different specialties to be found in the nursing profession.
 Some may be open to graduates of an LPN program while others may be more advanced and require additional education or certification.

 Some of the specialized areas within the nursing field include: